-Ginny Choi is a program director of Academic & Student Programs, a senior fellow with the F. A. Hayek Program for Advanced Study in Philosophy, Politics, and Economics, and a senior research fellow at the Mercatus Center at George Mason University.
+Ginny Choi is a senior program director of Academic & Student Programs, a senior fellow with the F. A. Hayek Program for Advanced Study in Philosophy, Politics, and Economics, and a senior research fellow at the Mercatus Center at George Mason University.
 She holds a PhD in Economics from George Mason University (Fairfax, VA, USA), an MA in Economics from New York University (New York, NY, USA), and a BA in Economics from Emory University (Atlanta, GA, USA).
-She has also attended the General Course at the London School of Economics and Political Science (London, UK) and is an alumna of the Mercatus Center PhD Fellowship.
+She has also attended the General Course at the London School of Economics and Political Science (London, UK) and is an alumna of the Mercatus PhD Fellowship.

 Ginny specializes in Austrian and experimental economics, with a particular focus on the moral and social aspects of markets.
 Do Markets Corrupt Our Morals? (with Virgil Storr), published by Palgrave Macmillan (2019), explores whether or not engaging in market activities is morally corrupting and invites us to reassess the claim that markets corrupt our morals.
 Her work in political economy has been published in academic journals and other scholarly outlets, including PLOS ONE, Public Choice, and Evolutionary and Institutional Economics Review.

 Before joining Mercatus, Ginny was an assistant professor of economics at the Alex G. McKenna School of Business, Economics and Government at Saint Vincent College (Latrobe, PA, USA).
 Originally from South Korea, she spent most of her formative years in Jakarta, Indonesia.